 CVE-2026-9120

-A use-after-free vulnerability in the WebRTC component of Google Chrome may allow for memory corruption or arbitrary code execution.
+A use-after-free vulnerability in the WebRTC component of Google Chrome may allow for arbitrary code execution.

 Executive summary